-As a leader, it’s your job to understand your employees’ challenges and help them overcome those challenges more effectively.
+As a leader, it’s your job to understand your employees’ challenges and help them overcome them more effectively.

 But when managing remote workers, you may not always be aware of the most significant issues they face, which can sometimes result in you being unable to determine how to help your employees succeed accurately.

-The only way to avoid forming misconceptions about your employees is to be proactive in communicating with them about the unique challenges as remote employees.
+The only way to avoid forming misconceptions about your employees is to be proactive in communicating with them about the unique challenges of remote employees.

-By engaging the remote workers, you can start to see their work environment from a different perspective, which will enable you to make more informed decisions about how to make their jobs easier.
+By engaging the remote workers, you can see their work environment from a different perspective, enabling you to make more informed decisions about how to make their jobs easier.

-You may discover that you can create dramatic improvements in efficiency, work satisfaction, and engagement with a few simple changes.
+You may discover that you can dramatically improve efficiency, work satisfaction, and engagement with simple changes.

 Reward Your Best Performers

 Employees want to be recognised for their hard work and their results.
-But when managing remote teams, making sure that they feel valued and rewarded for their efforts isn’t an easy task.
+But when managing remote teams, ensuring they feel valued and rewarded for their efforts isn’t easy.

-It’s not as simple as popping by someone’s workspace to congratulate them or offer them praise.
-You have to make an effort to maintain communication with each member of your remote team, and even then, you need to know how to get them to feel appreciated and heard.
+It’s not as simple as popping by someone’s workspace to congratulate or praise them.
+You have to make an effort to maintain communication with each remote team member, and even then, you need to know how to get them to feel appreciated and heard.

-To ensure your employees feel heard, make it a habit to reach out to them in some way to show appreciation for the work they are doing.
+To ensure your employees feel heard, make it a habit to reach out to them in some way to show appreciation for their work.